valentynkt/BackendGarden/content/notes/Database per Service.md

 ## Overview

-In microservices architecture, each microservice managing its own database is a foundational pattern called "Database per Service."
+In [[Microservices Architecture Pattern|Microservices]] architecture, each microservice managing its own database is a foundational pattern called "Database per Service."
 This pattern addresses the challenges of data management in distributed systems by ensuring that each service has exclusive control over its database.

 > [!abstract]
 > The Database per Service pattern enhances the autonomy and scalability of microservices by allowing each service to manage its own database schema and lifecycle independently.